nEXOSkyline/AttenuatorSlider/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

-Lastly, if there is anything that is unclear, ask the Professor, who can contact me.
+Lastly, if there is anything that is unclear or needs to be done, ask the Professor.
+As for the files or anything else that has been worked on by me, the professor should be able to help you.
+However, if he cannot, have him contact me.